frosati1/c3/docs/two_qubits.rst

     )

 In the same spirit, we specify control Hamiltonians to drive the system.
-Again “connected” connected tells us which qubit this drive acts on and “name” will later be used to assign the correct control signal to this drive line.
+Again “connected” tells us which qubit this drive acts on and “name” will later be used to assign the correct control signal to this drive line.